Are you getting that biting feeling?

 Keep any pets up to date with flea treatments to prevent re-infestation.

 Once fleas have entered your home they can be problematic to treat, often ‘recurring’ flea infestations are simply one infestation that hasn’t been successfully treated beforehand.
-We get several phone calls from homeowners moving into properties in Reading that have previously had pets to notice flea bites, as the new residents become the most suitable host for flea larvae that are now emerging as adults.
+We get several phone calls from homeowners moving into properties in Reading, Shinfield and Newbury that have previously had pets in them and have started to notice flea bites, as the new residents become the most suitable host for flea larvae that are now emerging as adults.

 There are various ways of controlling fleas within your home or business, these are as follows,